nasuni-labs/nasuni-dashboards/README.md

 *   This package stack has only been validated with the component versions documented in the README file.

 *   Nasuni Support is limited to Nasuni APIs and Protocols (SMB, NFS, SNMP, GFA Telemetry).
+Nasuni API and Protocol bugs should be reported to Nasuni Customer Support.

-*   GitHub project to-do's, bugs, questions, and feature requests should be submitted as “Issues” in GitHub under its repositories.
+*   GitHub project bugs, questions, and feature requests should be submitted as “Issues” in GitHub under its repositories.

-*   Nasuni API and Protocol bugs or feature requests should be communicated to Nasuni Customer Success.

 # Installation Guidelines